Gibsons Wildlife Rehabilitation Centre

 Today, more than ever, wildlife has to endure loss of habitat (not just clear-cutting forests, but clearing of bush, shrubs and trees in backyards), pollution and human encroachment (including pet cats), all of which is having a negative effect on wildlife populations.

 Each day humans are taking more and more from wildlife.
 We, at Gibsons Wildlife Rehabilitation Centre, are trying to do our part in giving something back.
-Please help us with this task.
+We dream of purchasing a property and constructing new buildings to house recuperating wildlife.
+Please help us achieve this dream task by making a donation.